 The Group's financial liabilities include borrowings and trade and other payables.
 Financial liabilities are initially measured at fair value, and, where applicable, adjusted for transaction costs unless the Group designated a financial liability at fair value through profit or loss.
 Subsequently, financial liabilities are measured at amortised cost using the effective interest method.
-The Group currently does not have any financial liabilities are included within finance costs or finance income.
+The Group currently does not have any financial liabilities carried at FVTPL.
+All interest-related charges are included within finance costs or finance income.
 Financial liabilities are only derecognised once they are extinguished.